 Suggestions

-Remove or significantly condense the HTTP status codes table and standard REST response format examples—Claude already knows these patterns well.
+Remove the HTTP Status Codes table and basic REST/error response format examples—Claude already knows these conventions and they consume ~30 lines of token budget.

 | Dimension | Reasoning | Score |